CLI Reference#

 Licensing#

 The pgx, mysql, mongodb, and cassandra drivers are free to use.
 Pro drivers (oracle, mssql, dsql, spanner) require a license key passed via --license or EDG_LICENSE.
 The license is validated before connecting to the database.
-See the Pricing page for full details.
+See the Licensing page for full details.

 Validating Config#